-The cataloging department also served to fulfill the resource sharing goals of the State Library in its efforts to add materials owned by other state agencies to the statewide database (ODIN).
+The cataloging department also served to fulfill the resource sharing goals of the State Library in its efforts to add materials owned by other state agencies to the statewide database.
 The agencies involved in this effort are the Prevention Resource Center, including materials from the Division of Mental Health, Vocational Rehabilitation, and Aging Services; the Health Department Resource Library, Protection and Advocacy Project, Water Commission Technical Reference Library, Division of Emergency Management Library, Learning Resource Library, and the School for the Deaf.
+The State Library provides cataloging services and training to small school and public libraries to ensure the integrity of their records.

 The State Library continually updates the listing of titles of periodicals received by state agencies.
 Titles from agencies agreeing to make photocopies in response to patron requests are entered into the ODIN serials subsystem.
-During the past biennium, access was provided to 287 unique periodical titles available from state agencies.
+During the past biennium, access was provided to 360 unique periodical titles available from state agencies.